-But, how do you do it?
+But, how do you get to the Sahara desert?

 Which methods suits you best?

-If you want to do it independently, you have to do all the research yourself, figure out a route, decide where to stop and how long for and then figure out which local or guide can take you into the desert dunes themselves.
+If you want to do it independently, you have to do all the research yourself, figure out a route, decide where to stop and how long for and then figure out which local or guide can take you into the Sahara desert dunes themselves.

 Remember, you should go for the option that suits you and your traveling style best.

-Budget Sahara Desert Tour options.
+Budget Sahara Desert Tour options

 2 day/1 night – Shorter trips that typically go to smaller dunes like Zagora, including a few stops along the way, an overnight stay in a Berber camp in the dunes and a return journey the next day – Great introduction to the desert if you’re really tight on time.
 (But you don’t go so deep into them)

-3 day/2 nights – Longer trip that takes you further to the bigger dunes like Merzouga and Erg Chebbi, tours typically include scheduled stops like Kasbah Ait Ben Hadodu, Dades Gorge Valley and Todra Gorge.
+3 day/2 nights – Longer trip that takes you further to the bigger dunes like Merzouga and Erg Chebbi, tours typically include scheduled stops like Kasbah Ait Ben Hadodu, Dades Gorge Valley, and Todra Gorge.
 This option includes your first night in a shared or private hotel, second night in the desert camp and a return journey to Marrakech.

-4 days/3 nights – This option includes all of the above but you get to spend a full day in the desert doing activities like sandboarding, quad biking and 4×4 riding
+4 days/3 nights – This option includes all of the above but you get to spend a full day in the desert doing activities like sand boarding, quad biking and 4×4 riding

 Budget trips – Basic camps and tents, Air conditioned Mini-vans.

-Budget Shared – Shared mini-vans with people from other tour groups (This is not told before hand and causes confusion, more on this further in the post.)
+Budget Shared – Shared mini-vans with people from other tour groups (This is not told beforehand and causes confusion, more on this further in the post.)